ElementUser/HoN-Patch-Notes-Game-Bot/hon_patch_notes_game_bot/config/submission_content.md

 HoN Patch Version: `patch_version`

+This game will automatically stop running at `game_end_time`.
+The bot will stop monitoring and responding to comments in this thread after that time.

 ## Rules of the Game

 - Pick a number between 1 and `max_line_count`, and post that number to the main thread or the comment that /u/hon-bot responds to you with.